KankakeeCommunityCollege/recover-newsroom/_drafts/spring-2022-funds-for-students.md

 Another example is scholarships and [support for veterans](https://www.kcc.edu/admissions/veterans/).
 [Email](mailto:finaid@kcc.edu)&nbsp;or visit the Financial Aid Office for more information.

-KCC's Financial Aid Office is a good starting point to learn about college aid you migh qualify for.
+KCC's Financial Aid Office is a good starting point to learn about college aid you may qualify for.
 Contact Financial Aid at [finaid@kcc.edu](mailto:finaid@kcc.edu), 815-802-8550 or visit in person.

 &nbsp;